zeng-dong/dot-netting/Readings/About/QA.md

 In organizations that prioritize quality, QA’s voice is pivotal in shaping standards.
 In others, they may need to proactively demonstrate the ROI of robust quality practices to gain influence.

+# User Stories as Non-functional Requirements

+User stories as the less obvious nonfunctional requirements

+.
+One of the benefits of focusing on user stories is that it helps us get a better perspective than just looking at and thinking about a single functional requirement or just a nonfunctional requirement because a user's perspective is generally often both.
+What I mean by that is that they are interested in both functional and nonfunctional.
+They are interested in the core functionality of the system, but they also want quality aspects, like performance, reliability, usability.
+It's all part of the same experience as far as the user is concerned.
+And as I talked about earlier,

+we can write nonfunctional requirements as user stories, and they work well, allowing us to describe what is important and why it is important.

+But there are a couple of things to keep in mind.
+Phrasing is one of those things that is very important to keep in mind.

+For example, so, you can say I want the website to be reliable, so I don't get annoyed and leave.
+Now, it's true that there are certain nonfunctional requirements that could seem oddly specific when phrased as a user story.
+For example, being with a user story that acts as a nonfunctional requirement, like a website user, I want the website to be reliable so I don't get annoyed and leave.
+Okay.
+Now, the team would want to refine this further because they want to make it more measurable.
+So to make it more measurable, they'll say I want the website to be available 99.9% of the time, so I don't get frustrated and leave.
+Now that becomes measurable.
+It's unlikely that any one of the website users personally, you know, thinks in specific uptime percentages, but we will need to add a level of specificity that is buried under a more generic phrase, like reliable.
+But we could have also taken a slightly different perspective, not the user, but as the, let's say, CIO, Chief Information Officer, that I want the website to be available 99% of the time, so that our customers don't get frustrated and leave.
+But one thing worth mentioning,

+defining nonfunctional requirements as user stories like we're doing here is quite simple, but they don't often fall into that same level of achievable work.
+The availability of a website is something that has many different factors.
+So this isn't a user story that you're going to give to a developer and, here, go with it, you know, go ahead and do this.
+It needs to be clearly defined.
+It can still be given their own set of acceptance criteria and kept as a way to put a stake in the ground about this.

+Now, if you're following Scrum, nonfunctional requirements written as user stories are often treated as constraints in the backlog rather than individual achievable backlog items by themselves.
+And you simply need to stay aware of them behind the scenes, like reliability.
+It's not just an achieve and finish sort of a thing.
+As your system grows, you need to remember of this constraint that it needs to remain reliable.
+Constraints.
+Constraints themselves are something we're going to talk a lot more about in the next module because we've been very focused on nonfunctional requirements, mainly as quality aspects of a system, but these days we also need to be concerned about constraints, not just technical, but legal issues, governance, privacy, constraints around costs, business rules, deployment choices.
+So in the next module, we're going to get into that.